chipaudette/OpenAudio/Docs/Getting Started/Starting From Scratch.md

 Switching to the Teensy
 -----------------

-"Teensy" is a family of microcontroller boards, like Arduino are a family of microcontroller boards.
+"Teensy" is a family of microcontroller boards, just as the Arduino is a family of microcontroller boards.
 The Teensy 3 line of boards is much faster (and smaller) than the Arduino boards, which makes them useful for computationally-heavy tasks like processing audio.
 A key feature of the Teensy boards is that they can be programmed using the Arduino IDE software, even though they are not "Arduino" boards.
 That's great!

 * **Hardware**: To get started, you should buy a [Teensy](https://www.pjrc.com/teensy/).
 I recommend the [Teensy 3.6]( https://www.pjrc.com/store/teensy36.html) as it is the fastest, though it will be damaged if you mistakenly apply 5V signals to its pins.
 If you desire 5V tolerance, you should get the [Teensy 3.5] (https://www.pjrc.com/store/teensy35.html).